runkids/vue-scroll-up/README.md

 }
 ```

-And if you want to use from browser, simply :
+If you want to use from browser, simply :
 ```js
 <script src='./vue-scroll-up.js'></script>
 ```